THE VASECTOMY REVERSAL OPERATION

 FOLLOW UP AND RESULTS

 It takes approximately 3 months to make new mature sperm.
 The next step is therefore a sperm count 12 weeks after the operation.
-At your 6 week appointment, you will be given a specimen pot and a form to take away with you to use for this sperm count.
-The form gives you all the instructions you need on how and where to take the specimen.
+You may have been given a request form by the ward when you were discharged from hospital, but if not, Mr Rees’ Secretary will send you one.
 You should refrain from ejaculation for at least 3 days before doing the test.
 Mr Rees will then be in touch by letter or telephone to give you the results of the test.

 It is however possible to start trying for a baby before these results – and it is possible to fall pregnant any time after the operation.
 However, as mentioned above, you should avoid sexual activity for the first 4 weeks after the operation.